Juan Espadas: Biography

 Espadas was born in Seville and grew up in the Miraflores district.
 When he was 22, he graduated from the University of Seville with degree in Law.
 He also has a degree in Business Management from the Institute of San Telmo.
 He is married and has two children.

 In 1990 he began to collaborate with the Spanish Socialist Workers' Party (PSOE) as a sympathizer in the Environment sector group and participated in the expert groups for the drafting of the party's program for the regional elections.
-A year later, she wrote the Manual of the Environment Councillor for the municipal elections of 1991.
+A year later, he wrote the Manual of the Environment Councillor for the municipal elections of 1991.

 In 1997 he joined the PSOE and was appointed Federal Coordinator for the Environment, a responsibility he held until 2009.
 During this stage he worked with the teams of Joaquín Almunia and José Luis Rodríguez Zapatero coordinating the sectorial policies of the environment and territorial planning.

 In 2008 he participated in the laying of the foundation stone for 583 subsidized housing units (VPO), promoted by the Foundation for the Development of Southern Europe.

 On 26 March 2010, the 11 PSOE groups of Seville supported Espadas's candidacy for mayor of Seville in the 2011 election.
 The victory by absolute majority of the People's Party candidate, Juan Ignacio Zoido, placed Espadas as the leader of the main opposition party in the city council for four years.
 After the 2015 election he became mayor through a pact between the PSOE, United Left and Participa Sevilla.
 On 15 June 2019, he was re-elected thanks to the 13 votes of the Socialist councillors.

 In July 2021, Espadas became the new Secretary General of the PSOE in Andalusia, defeating incumbent Susana Díaz with 55% of the vote.
 He resigned as mayor and city councillor at the start of 2022 to concentrate on his new role, whereby he would be their lead candidate in the regional election.